nxadm/rakudo-pkg/README.md

 The installation supplies a working Zef *global* installation (/opt/rakudo-pkg/bin/zef).
-Rakudo, however, takes a different approach to many other languages (including Perl 5): modules are by default installed the home diretory of the user.
+Rakudo, however, takes a different approach to many other languages (including Perl 5): modules are by default installed the home directory of the user.
 A script is supplied to install zef as a user, so you can choose to use the local or the global zef setup to install modules: